New Hampshire

 |---|---|---|---|

-| HB 1631 | relative to the contents of the attorney general's annual report detailing state forfeiture information for the preceding fiscal year. | introduced | 2026 |
+| HB 1631 | relative to the contents of the attorney general's annual report detailing state forfeiture information for the preceding fiscal year. | in_committee | 2026 |

-| HB 1108 | relative to the offense of criminal threatening. | introduced | 2026 |
+| HB 1378 | relative to parental access to a minor child's electronic medical records. | failed | 2026 |

-| HB 348 | relative to eligibility for local assistance. | introduced | 2026 |
+| HB 348 | relative to eligibility for local assistance. | enrolled | 2026 |

-| HB 1505 | requiring municipalities, towns, and cities to submit documentation to the department of revenue administration proving they are in compliance with local budget and tax caps. | introduced | 2026 |
+| HB 1505 | requiring municipalities, towns, and cities to submit documentation to the department of revenue administration proving they are in compliance with local budget and tax caps. | in_committee | 2026 |

-| HB 1581 | (New Title) allowing municipalities to adopt a requirement that property owners be given notice when the assessed value of their property changes by certain amounts. | introduced | 2026 |
+| HB 1581 | (New Title) allowing municipalities to adopt a requirement that property owners be given notice when the assessed value of their property changes by certain amounts. | in_committee | 2026 |

 | HB 1388 | relative to the form of ballot for amendments to the constitution. | introduced | 2026 |

-| HB 1449 | limiting times vaccine clinics may operate at schools and requiring parents or legal guardians to be present with their child during the administration of vaccinations at such a clinic. | introduced | 2026 |
+| HB 1449 | (New Title) limiting times vaccine clinics may operate at schools, with certain exceptions. | introduced | 2026 |

-| HB 1706 | repealing the refugee resettlement program in the department of health and human services and prohibiting expenditure of state funds on refugee resettlement. | introduced | 2026 |
+| HB 1706 | repealing the refugee resettlement program in the department of health and human services and prohibiting expenditure of state funds on refugee resettlement. | failed | 2026 |

 | HB 1247 | requiring the secretary of state to create, post on the secretary of state's website, and otherwise distribute notice of proposed constitutional amendments. | introduced | 2026 |